acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 4. Also, Navigate to the `static/img` folder at the root of the project.
 5. Make sure all blog images are added here.
    > - When using screenshots, use [Pika.style](https://pika.style/) to make them look good
+   > - Utilize the [Image Compressor](https://imagecompressr.com/) tool to efficiently compress a large number of images without any loss in quality.
    > - Please use the format `blog-name__image-name` for image names, such as `building-your-first-form-with-formester__formester-form-builder-background-cover`
 6. The cover image `should not be svg` and `should not exceed 300 kb` in size. <br>
    As a result, image previews will appear on all platforms when sharing the blog link.